chrnosnow/analysisreport/readme.md

       }'
 ```

+## Integration with Swagger/OpenAPI

+Access the Swagger UI at `http://localhost:8080/swagger-ui/index.html` to explore and test the API interactively.
+The
+OpenAPI specification is available at `http://localhost:8080/v3/api-docs`.

 ## Data Model

 The ER diagram below mirrors the entity relationships.
-PlantUML is kept so you can regenerate the image with any PlantUML renderer.
+PlantUML is kept so you can regenerate the image with any
+PlantUML renderer.

 ```plantuml
 @startuml